 A good studio art program can prepare students for more than 100 different careers in the art and design industry.
-It may also prepare students to work in a several other fields that might surprise you.
-Just a few common career options include cartoonist, ceramic artist, art director, printing designer, animator, airbrush artist, glass blower, mural artists, textile designer, art critic, display artist, art buyer, and graphic arts technician.
-Some studio artists also work in the legal field, medical, research, science, and in education.
-Medical illustrator, sketch artist, and modeler are just a few job titles in these areas.
+It can also prepare students to work in a few other industries that might surprise you.
+Just a few are aerospace, architecture, automotive, law, medicine, and science.
+Some common career options include cartoonist, ceramic artist, art director, printing designer, animator, airbrush artist, glass blower, mural artists, textile designer, art critic, display artist, art buyer, and graphic arts technician.

 Virginia Studio Art Schools

-Bridgewater College - Degrees Offered: B. A., B.S.
-Art, Studio Art with Specialization in Digital Media, Drawing, Photography, Visual Design; Minor in Art
+Bridgewater College - Degrees Offered: BA/BS Studio Art with a Specialization in Digital Media, Drawing, Photography or Visual Design

-University of Virginia - Degrees Offered: B.A.
-Art, Media Studies, Studio Art with Concentration in New Media; Minor in Film, Media Studies
+University of Virginia - Degrees Offered: BA Studio Art with a Concentration in New Media

-Emory & Henry College – Degrees Offered: B. A. Art, Studio Art, Graphic Design
+Emory & Henry College – Degrees Offered: BA Studio Art

-Liberty University - Degrees Offered: B. S. Studio Art, Studio and Digital Arts: Graphic Design, Communication with Cinematic Arts Concentration, Communication Studies with Digital Media Concentration, Visual Communication Arts with Studio Art Concentration; B.S.
-Web Technology and Design; M.A.
-Communication Studies with Media and Communication Studies Concentration; Minor in Graphic Design, Photography, Studio Art
+Liberty University - Degrees Offered: BS Studio Art, BS Studio and Digital Arts: Graphic Design, BS Visual Communication Arts with a Studio Art Concentration, Minor in Studio Art

-Lynchburg College - Degrees Offered: B.A.
-Art with Studio Art (includes Painting, Drawing, Sculpture, Photography); B.A.
-Art with Emphasis in Graphic Design; B.A.
-Communications with Electronic Media Focus; Minor in Studio Art
+Lynchburg College - Degrees Offered: BA Art with Studio Art (includes Painting, Drawing, Sculpture, Photography), Minor in Studio Art

-Virginia State University - Degrees Offered: B. F. A. Visual Arts with Concentration in Animation, Graphic Design, Studio Arts; Minor in Animation, Art & Design, Graphic Design, Photography, Web Design
+Virginia State University - Degrees Offered: BFA Visual Arts with a Concentration in Studio Arts

-Staunton Mary Baldwin College - Degrees Offered: B. A. Studio Art with Emphasis in Drawing, Extended Media, Graphic Design, Photography, Printmaking; B.A.
-Art Management, Film Studies, Film Production; Minor in Film Studies, Film Production
+Mary Baldwin College - Degrees Offered: BA Studio Art with an Emphasis in Drawing, Extended Media, Graphic Design, Photography or Printmaking

 Employment and Salary Trends for Virginia Studio Artists